-Homemade Banana Pudding – dreamy, easy to make Southern dessert; real pudding, the way it was made before instant pudding and Cool Whip were invented.
+Homemade Banana Pudding – dreamy, easy to make Southern dessert; real pudding, the way it was made before instant pudding mix and Cool Whip were invented.

 In old fashioned times things were made the old fashioned way.
-Pudding was cooked from scratch, using on-hand staples such as eggs, milk and flour.
+Classic pudding was cooked from scratch, using on-hand staples such as eggs, milk and flour.
 Real Southern Homemade Banana Pudding was such a divine dessert made from scratch, long before instant pudding and Cool Whip were invented.
 One could use stale sponge cake or vanilla wafer cookies or lady fingers layered with stove-top cooked custard pudding and whipped cream.
 Simple and easy, no bake, no-fuss dessert was served chilled after a meal for the whole family.
 Nostalgic memories bring back this dreamy dessert back on our kitchen tables.

 If you don’t have Nilla Wafers or ladyfinger cookies at home, you can make them yourself by following this recipe: